 Your donation will help pay for campaign materials and help fund the best professional advice about areas such as the effect on wildlife, potential air pollution and the impact on the aquifer.
 Evidence, in the form of an environmental report, can cost more than £10,000.

 Please donate £5, £10 or £1,000 – whatever you can afford.

 Email your MPs and local councillors with your concerns and questions: You can find their email addresses here

 We would love to hear from you if you can spare some time to help us with the campaign.
 Perhaps you have specialist industry knowledge, or would just like to help posting leaflets or manning our stand at local fetes.

 Please do get in touch on our contact page, or click here

-Join our Facebook group: help to make other people aware of the scale, scope and implications of this major development in this rural area.
+Join the discussion on Facebook: Share information and stories to help other people to be aware of the scale, scope and implications of this major development in this rural area.

 Who are we?

-We are a group of concerned people from local villages and towns, who firmly believe that , not only is this the wrong place for an incinerator but that burning waste is an old technology that discourages policy makers and industry from the importance of developing new ways to recycle and reuse what is now considered to be waste.
+We are a group of concerned people who firmly believe that , not only is this the wrong place for an incinerator but that burning waste is an old technology that discourages policy makers and industry from the importance of developing new ways to recycle and reuse what is now considered to be waste.
 Our group includes people with a wide variety of skills and a broad spectrum of experience.

 The Keep Test Valley Beautiful team is aware of the widespread anxiety about the proposed Incinerator between the villages of Barton Stacey and Longparish in the heart of beautiful Hampshire countryside.